SongdiZhao/SongdiZhao.github.io/lithium.md

 *Figure 1: Geospatial distribution of lithium concentrations across geological formations in the United States.
 The color scale represents lithium concentrations (mg/L), with higher concentrations indicated by lighter colors.
 Data points are overlaid on an OpenStreetMap basemap to visualize the spatial variability and scarcity of lithium-rich regions.*

+As seen from the geospatial analysis of lithium concentrations in Figure 1, the distribution of lithium-rich regions is uneven.
+More specifically, the highest concentrations are localized in specific formations in the western and central United States, aligning with known brine reservoirs and geological basins.
+However, many regions with potentially significant lithium deposits remain underrepresented in the dataset, emphasizing the need for broader data collection efforts.
+The findings underscore the scarcity of accessible brine resources and the spatial constraints associated with extracting lithium from traditional sources.

 ## Modelling

 To analyze the scarcity of lithium brine sources and classify lithium deposits, a supervised machine learning approach was deployed.
 The dataset from the USGS National Produced Waters Geochemical Database provided a variety of features such as TDS, pH, depth, latitude, and longitude, which are highly relevant for understanding the nature of lithium sources.
 A Random Forest Classifier was chosen for its robustness to overfitting, interpretability, and ability to handle mixed types of data.